ergoplatform/ergodocs/docs/dev/stack/appkit.md

         .build();
 ```

-Note, in order to compile `ErgoContract` from the Freezer script source code the `compileContract`
+Note, in order to compile `ErgoContract` from the Freezer script source code, the `compileContract`
-method requires that we provide values for named constants which are used within the script.
+the method requires that we provide values for named constants that are used within the script.
 If no such constants are used, then `ConstantsBuilder.empty()` can be passed to it.

-In this case we pass the public key of the new box owner into the `ownerPk`
+In this case, we pass the public key of the new box owner into the `ownerPk`
 placeholder in the script.
 To repeat from earlier, this means that the box can only be spent by the owner of the
 corresponding secret key.